 Customer expectations are difficult to meet.

-The higher they are, the more unlikely you are to exceed them.
+The higher they are, the less likely you are to exceed them.

 So, how do you meet and exceed customer expectations?

 Contrary to what we would think, a BBC article discussed how some customers prefer rude and abrasive service - With one hotel in Liverpool, England seeing a 20% rise in bookings after a documentary aired showing their unpleasant staff.

 Confused about what customers really want?
 Do you want your business to be in that 8%?